Manoj85/FireData/README.md

     Firebase *firebase = [[Firebase alloc] initWithUrl:@"https://EXAMPLE.firebaseio.com/"];

-Observe the Core Data and Firebase references that are to be synced
+Link the Core Data and Firebase references that are to be synced

-    [firedata observeCoreDataEntity:@"Book" firebase:[firebase childByAppendingPath:@"books"]];
+    [firedata linkCoreDataEntity:@"Book" withFirebase:[firebase childByAppendingPath:@"books"]];

 Check the existing data in Firebase